 AL amyloidosis is a very serious condition.
 If left untreated it is progressive and may lead to death within a year.
-However, many patients benefit considerably from current standard therapies for AL amyloidosis, and survive for many years after the diagnosis, with improved health and good quality of life.
-In addition, there have been substantial recent advances in treatments available, so there is cautious optimism regarding the future.
+However, many patients benefit considerably from current standard therapies for AL amyloidosis.
+They survive for many years after diagnosis, with improved health and good quality of life.
+There have been substantial recent advances in treatments, so there is cautious optimism regarding the future.

 Click here to see Dr Ashu Wechalekar, consultant haematologist at the NAC, talking about current AL amyloidosis treatments.